spryker/spryker-docs/docs/scos/dev/back-end-development/zed-ui-tables/create-and-configure-zed-tables.md

 ### Configure strict search

-Fuzzy search is the default search option in Back Office data tables.
-Fuzzy search makes use of the SQL logical operator ‘LIKE’ in combination with ‘LOWER’ for comparison.
-This search option may result in performance issues on larger tables due to indexes not being used.
+The default search option in Back Office data tables searches for anything that contains the specified sub strings.
+This default search makes use of the SQL logical operator ‘LIKE’ in combination with ‘LOWER’ for comparison.
+It may result in performance issues on larger tables due to indexes not being used.

 In order to solve the performance issues, strict search mode has been introduced and can be used on all backoffice data tables which extend the `AbstractTable` class.

-Strict search is `case sensitive` and the following search patterns can be used:
+Strict search is `case sensitive`, uses exact comparisons, and the following search patterns can be used:

 if MySql connection is selected, then `<%s%s = BINARY %s>` will be used instead of `<LOWER(%s%s) LIKE %s>` if PostgreSql connection is selected, then `<%s%s = %s>` will be used instead of `<LOWER(%s%s) LIKE %s>`